humanetes-com/proof-of-positive-interaction/pallets/popi/README.md

  out the must fair way to earn experience, thinking also on how to resist to attacks by introducing a few constraints:

- I already mentioned the first constraint, the most important: we work on a specific phase of a task, set this as ready, but only another person may pull this task.
-Not anyone is capable of pulling a task, but depending of the column, only an expert on that role may pull that task.
+ I already mentioned the first set of constraints that takes place every time we work on a specific phase of a task(or column) and set this as ready:
+ 1. we may not move it to the next column: only another person may pull this task.
+ 2. Not anyone is capable of pulling a task, but depending of the column, only an expert on that role may pull that task.

  What makes you expert on something?
 We're talking about roles, roles are not preset.
 Like a QA says " I am QA" or a root whitelist the user as QA.
-Tha'ts not what we want.
+That's not what we want.
 Any person may work on any kind of task, once someone else approves your task, we're setting a milestone.
 Someone is saying "this person did a good job for this specific task in this specific phase".
 I'm setting a STAMP.
 This stamp, makes the person which work on this task earn some experience points.